Many emergencies that the UK has faced have been related to severe weather conditions. This has included:

 The Island has experienced several cases of severe weather over the past few years.
 All have affected our community and businesses for several days.
 The information within these pages will provide advice and where to find information to deal with severe weather.

 The Met Office put out warnings about severe weather on their website, on the radio and TV.
 They also provide lots of advice on weather disruptions and how to be weather ready.

-You can prepare your home for cold conditions by following the prepare for winter advice from Southern Water.
 Southern Water also maintain a register of priority customers who may be vulnerable due to illness or age.
-You can make sure yourself or a relative or neighbour is added to this by calling 0800 027 0800 from 9am to 5pm, Monday to Friday.
+You can make sure yourself or a relative or neighbour is added to this by calling 0800 027 0800 between 9am and 5pm, Monday to Friday.

 If you have a power cut, call 105 to get up-to-date information.
 Further advice is available at SSE.

-With weather alerts in place for the Isle of Wight and dropping temperatures, the winter shelter provision delivered by The Salvation Army provides warmth, food and shelter to anyone (18 years+) that find themselves without a place to stay.
+With weather alerts in place for the Isle of Wight and dropping temperatures, the winter shelter provision delivered by The Salvation Army provides warmth, food and shelter to anyone, 18 years or over, that find themselves without a place to stay.

 If you are concerned about someone sleeping rough, you can also send an alert to Streetlink or call 0300 500 0914.

 If you suspect someone is in immediate risk, harm or danger from sleeping rough, please telephone the Police on 999.